LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

 Submitting Your Work
 ---------------------

 #.
-From the address bar at the top of the browser window, copy the URL of the
-   repl.it that contains your solution.
+Finish the assignment.
+#. ``commit`` and ``push`` your work to a repository on your GitHub profile.
 #.
-Go to the Graded Assignment #2 page in Canvas and click *Submit Assignment*.
+Find the corresponding Canvas assignment on
+   `learn.launchcode.org <https://learn.launchcode.org/>`_ and enter the GitHub URL for your project.
 #.
-Paste the URL into the Website URL input.
-#.
-Click *Submit Assignment* again.
-#.
-Notify your TA that your assignment is ready to be graded.
+Find a TA and demo your project for them.